 All children (and most adults) have an animated character they can easily pick out as their favorite.
 There are characters out there who model traits like adventure, creativity, and acceptance.
 Whether they love the spirited Rapunzel from Tangled or the quizzical Curious George, we should allow our kids to embrace these characters.
 Here are the top 10 animated role models for kids:

-Move over, Mulan — theres a new kick-butt animated girl in town.
-And Rapunzel, the heroine of the movie Tangled, doesnt need to be saved by some ridiculous Disney hunk.
-Instead, shes the one who does the saving.
+Move over, Mulan — there’s a new kick-butt animated girl in town.
+And Rapunzel, the heroine of the movie Tangled, doesn’t need to be saved by some ridiculous Disney hunk.
+Instead, she’s the one who does the saving.
 In a world full of frilly princesses, Rapunzel brings spunk, moxie, and cute dresses to the table.
-Lets hope shell make little girls everywhere forget about that lame-o Cinderella.
+She's a great character for young girls to aspire to be like.

 While only accidentally naughty, Curious George has a joie de vivre that is infectious and engaging.
 His insatiable curiosity both gets him into trouble and makes him a clever little primate who always learns his lesson and does his best to make amends.
 We bet your kids have a bit of a mischievous streak themselves, so perhaps seeing their favorite monkey deal with the consequences of his actions will inspire them to do the same.

 In a world of nefarious criminals, Mr. Gru, the anti-hero from Despicable Me, is the evil mastermind with a heart of gold.
 He starts off evil, but his cruel heart slowly melts under the influence of three orphaned girls — Marlo, Edith, and Agnes — showing that people really can grow and change for the better.
 And while Mr. Gru achieves his goal of stealing the moon, he eventually realizes there are more important things in life, like family.